BenWhiteJam/testnet-deployment/scripts/README.md

 * run script `cd para-register && npm i && node index.js ./parachain.yaml`

 #### Parachain docker image
-Binary have to be set as `entrypoint` in docker emage.
+Binary have to be set as `entrypoint` in docker image.
 Example:
 ```
 FROM ubuntu:20.04